Three Minute Thesis at Nevada

 A Graduate Student Competition

-Register based on your discipline.
-The top three contestants from groups A1, B1, A2, B2, and the top six contestants from group C will be awarded $300 and move to the final round.
+The top three contestants from groups A1, B1, A2, B2, and the top six contestants from group C will be awarded $300 and will compete in the final round.
+Submit your presentation using the appropriate Group description link below.

 Professional Project (Business/EdD/Journalism/MSN/DNP, etc.)